-Additionally, during the year ended June 30, 2021, the Company issued 4,199,979 shares of common stock from the alternate cashless exercise of 20 Series A and 1 Series C warrants.
-During the year ended June 30, 2022, the Company issued 56,799,716 shares of common stock from the alternate cashless exercise of 284 Series A warrants with an original exercise price of \$200 and alternate cashless exercise price of \$0.001.
-The Alternate Cashless Exercise provision, for a cashless conversion at the holder's option, is available should the trading price of the Company's common stock fall below \$200 per share calculated based on the difference between the exercise price of the Series A Warrant and 70% of the market price.
+During the year ended June 30, 2023, the Company issued an aggregate of 559,999 shares of common stock and common stock issuable of 206,000 from the alternate cashless exercise of 0.97 Series A warrants with an original exercise price of \$200,000 and alternate cashless exercise price of \$0.001 or the par value of common stock.

+The Alternate Cashless Exercise provision, for a cashless conversion at the holder's option, is available should the trading price of the Company's common stock fall below \$200,000 per share calculated based on the difference between the exercise price of the Series A Warrant and 70% of the market price.
 The Company recognized the value of the effect of a down round feature in such warrants when triggered.
 Upon the occurrence of the triggering event that resulted in a reduction of the strike price, the Company measured the value of the effect of the feature as the difference between the fair value of the warrants without the down round feature or before the strike price reduction and the fair value of the warrants with a strike price corresponding to the reduced strike price upon the down round feature being triggered.
-Accordingly, the Company recognized deemed dividend of \$700,340 and \$391,749, during the years ended June 30, 2022 and 2021, respectively, and a corresponding reduction of income available to common stockholders upon the alternate cashless exercise of these warrants.
+Accordingly, the Company recognized deemed dividend of \$466,273 and \$700,340, during the years ended June 30, 2023 and 2022, respectively, and a corresponding reduction of income available to common stockholders upon the alternate cashless exercise of these warrants.
+Shares issued in connection with a convertible note